-Fabrizio Mazzonna is SSPH+ senior Assistant Professor in Health Economics at USI.
+Fabrizio Mazzonna is Associate Professor in Economics at USI.
 He did his undergraduate and graduate studies at the University of Rome Tor Vergata, receiving his PhD in Econometrics in 2011.
 He has been visiting researcher at University College of London.
 In the period 2011-2012 he was a Senior Researcher at the Munich Center of Economics of Ageing (MEA) at the Max Planck Institute in Munich.

 His research interests are in the fields of health and labor economics and applied microeconometrics.
-His research has mainly focused on aging issues, namely on the determinants of health and cognitive depreciation over time.
+His research has mainly focused on aging issues, such as the determinants of health and cognitive depreciation over time.
 He published articles in international journals on issues related to the effects of retirement and education on cognitive abilities of the elderly.
-More recently, he has investigated the effect of immigration on native and immigrants' health and the relationship between sleeping and health.
+More recently, he has investigated the effect of immigration on native and immigrants' health and the relationship between sleep, health and cognitive abilities.

+He is currently director of Center for Economic and Political Research on Aging (CEPRA).
 Since September 2014 is the scientific director of the Swiss School of Public Health (SSPH+) Summer School in Public Health Policy, Economics and Management that takes place every year in August in Lugano.
-He is also the academic coordinator of the SSPH+ International Doctoral Courses in Health Economics and Policy.
+From September 2015 to May 2017 he has been the academic director of the SSPH+ International Doctoral Courses in Health Economics and Policy.

 Health economics, Labor Economics, Micro-Econometrics.